Augusto11CB/English-Repository/Vocabulary/Vocabulary 5.md

 payslip - a piece of paper given to someone who is employed to show how much money they have earned and how much tax has been taken off
 > The contributions were put into two different columns on the payslip.

+there -
+> there really a good reason for this.

+due to
+> When I placed the order I received an email saying **there would** be a delay in delivery **due to** late arrival of stock

+consist
+>  Ideally a Futsal team should consist of 5 people.

+delight -
+> He seems to delight in finding fault with other people